-As set forth below, an employee of the Department or the director or a member of the Board of Appeals may seek an advance written determination whether a proposed outside activity conflicts with the mission of the Department, imposes excessive time demands, is subject to review by the Department, or is otherwise incompatible and therefore prohibited by section III of this Statement.
+As set forth below, an employee of the Agency or the director; or a department head, division head or office head in the Agency; or a member of the Immigrant Rights Commission may seek an advance written determination whether a proposed outside activity conflicts with the mission of the Agency, imposes excessive time demands, is subject to review by the Agency, or is otherwise incompatible and therefore prohibited by section III of this Statement.
 For the purposes of this section, an employee or other person seeking an advance written determination shall be called "the requestor"; the individual or entity that provides an advance written determination shall be called "the decision-maker."

-1. PURPOSE
+1. Purpose